yuda-notes/teaching-notes/tools-intro.md

 ### Troubleshoot `conda command not recognized` (**Windows only**) ([reference](https://saturncloud.io/blog/solving-the-conda-command-not-recognized-issue-on-windows-10/))
 1. Open Terminal/CMD
-2. Execute `conda --version`, it will display the version number.
+2. Execute `conda --version`, it should display the version number.
-3. In Windows, if it displays "conda command not recognized", open the Start Menu and search for "Environment Variables".
+3. If it displays `conda command not recognized`, open the Start Menu and search for "Environment Variables".
 4. Click on "Edit the system environment variables".
 5. In the System Properties window, click on "Environment Variables". <br>
    ![image](https://github.com/user-attachments/assets/93a65a8b-c5a4-4b1d-ba50-0a460462ac8d)